Southwest Air does not see Q1 profit due to fuel

-(Reuters) - Southwest Airlines Co (LUV.N) does not expect to report a profit for the current first quarter because of high fuel prices, the company’s finance chief said on Tuesday.
+March 13 (Reuters) - Southwest Airlines Co does not expect to report a profit for the current first quarter because of high fuel prices, the company’s finance chief said on Tuesday.

 The carrier, which acquired AirTran last year, said it expects fuel costs of about $3.50 a gallon for the first period, about 15 cents higher than its prior forecast.